This is the BEST New Hampshire Black Fly survival guide!

 The maturation process starts in early spring with the larvae development, while the adults emerge as late as early summer to begin the cycle again.

 A few species of black flies complete the cycle more than once a year!
+Fortunately, the ones that hatch out in fall will swarm but usually not bite.

 The second black fly life cycle overwinters in the larval stage.